 - Blog management

 The list could go on and on.
-(And if you’re interested in freelance writing, check out this free toolkit I put together for new writers.
+(And if you’re interested in freelance writing, check out this free course I put together for new writers.
 It can help you get your freelancing career started off with a bang!)

 So, here’s what’s great about freelancing: